There’s a wee bottle of Fairmont St Andrews whisky plus miniature chocolate golf club and golf ball in your room as a welcome.

 If your ball heads towards the cold dark sea, look beyond for consolation, towards a lone fishing boat tossing on the waves.
 This is the boat that will catch lobster for your supper in the Fairmont St Andrew’s Bar and Grill.
 After a hard day of golf, you deserve the Seafood Platter, a Magnificent Maritime Seven: oysters, crab, both chunks of salmon and smoked salmon, crevettes, lobster and prawns.
 As you enjoy your supper, perhaps a Josper-grilled Scottish steak with moisture and taste sealed in, look down on golfers finishing the last few holes of the Kittocks course.

 In the distance, there’s the historic ruins of St Andrews Cathedral and the beach where the iconic opening scene of Chariots of Fire was filmed.
 If that’s not enough romance for you don’t forget that it was in St Andrews where Wills met Kate.

 Tell Me More About Fairmont St. Andrews Hotel

 Nightly rates at Fairmont St Andrews start at £179 per night, based on two people sharing on a bed and breakfast basis

-Full-price green fees are £95 for the either the Kittocks or Sam Torrance course but there are plenty of deals available, particularly for twilight tee-off times.
+Full-price green fees at the Fairmont St Andrews Hotel are £95 for the either the Kittocks or Sam Torrance course but there are plenty of deals available, particularly for twilight tee-off times.